The UGPN Research Collaboration Fund

-This will provide grants of upto £2000 for University staff to develop links with staff at universities that are members of the Santander Universities Network.
-For further details click, Santander Staff Mobility Awards
+These awards provide grants of up to £2000 for University staff to develop links with staff at universities that are members of the Santander Universities Network.
+For further information on eligibility and how to apply, please visit the Santander Staff Mobility page.

 Santander Postgraduate Research Awards

-These awards will provide grants of up to £5000 for PhD students at Surrey to spend up to six months conducting research at a university that is a member of the Santander Universities Network.
-For further details click, Santander Postgraduate Research Awards
+These awards will provide grants of up to £5000 for PhD students at Surrey to spend up to six months conducting research at a university that is a member of the Santander Universities Network (please see link above for a full list of Partner Universities).
+For further information on eligibility criteria and how to apply, please visit the Santander Postgraduate Research page.

 There are a range of sources of external funding for international collaboration.
 Some of the key sources are highlighted here.

 The UK Research Councils run a number of schemes to support activities that foster international collaboration.